kulkarni618/AMPLS/README.md

 AMPLS's advanced control algorithms, meticulously informed by the LSTM's predictions and refined through RL, are specifically designed to ensure this perfect, three-point touchdown, minimizing stress on the airframe and maximizing safety.

-(Place a close-up render, screenshot, or short video here showing the helicopter's landing gear making contact with the deck, emphasizing a perfectly level, simultaneous touchdown.
-A diagram illustrating the forces during a correct vs. incorrect touchdown could also be very effective.)

 4.5.
 Model Export: ONNX Format
 The culmination of this intensive training is AMPLS: a robust, intelligent agent capable of navigating the most treacherous maritime conditions.
 To ensure its real-world applicability and efficient deployment, the trained AI model is then exported into the industry-standard ONNX (Open Neural Network Exchange) format.
 This allows for seamless integration into various hardware platforms, paving the way for future real-world testing and eventual operational use, ensuring that our research can transition from simulation to practical application.

-(Place a visual representation of the ONNX export process here.
-This could be a simplified diagram showing the AI model being converted into a portable format, or a screenshot of the ML-Agents export interface highlighting the ONNX export option.)

 5. Key Features & Advantages
 Autonomous Operation: Enables helicopters to land without direct human piloting in extreme conditions.